Why Are Enterprises Opting for Data Migration to the Cloud?

 While a phased or trickle approach reduces the business risk of a major failure, it increases the burden on users as business processes and data will span two systems over a longer period of time.

 The data migration market is growing all the time.
-Here are key vendors that offer cloud migration solutions, data migration consulting services, and other resources you can use to migrate data.
+Here are some of the key vendors that offer cloud migration solutions, data migration consulting services, and other resources like data migration tools that you can use to migrate data.

 Cloud Migration